apereo/cas/docs/cas-server-documentation/services/Configuring-Service-Access-Strategy.md

 ## Groovy Script

 Access strategy and authorization decision can be carried using a Groovy script for all services and applications.
 This policy is not tied to a specific application and is invoked for all services and integrations.

+{% include_cached casproperties.html properties="cas.access-strategy.groovy" %}

 The outline of the script is as follows:

 ```groovy
 import org.apereo.cas.audit.*